anadynamics/anadynamics.github.io/docs/quickstart.md

 Done
 ```
 And now *salida.pdb* is a trajectory file with our pocket dynamics.
-Using the *tool_ch* flag you can see how the included area changed during the
+Using the *-t* flag you can see how the included area changed during the
 trajectory, following the listed residues.
 ```
-> ANA 1mtn.pdb -c 4.cfg -d mtn.nc -o salida --tool_ch=ch_5_testing
+> ANA2 1mtn.pdb -c 4.cfg -d mtn.nc -f salida -t ch_5_testing
 ```
-Now, the output of *tool_ch* is also a trajectory file.
+Now, the output of *--tool_check_CH* is also a trajectory file.
 If we load it and zoom
 in, we can see the differences between the original (purple) static convex hull
 and the dynamic one (green):